MicrosoftDocs/architecture-center/docs/example-scenario/security/trusted-internet-connections-content.md

 You can deliver TIC 3.0 compliance for your internet-facing Azure applications and services.
 This article provides solutions and resources to guide government organizations to TIC 3.0 compliance.
 It shows how to deploy the required assets and how to incorporate the solutions into existing systems.

-The common components for each solution are a Log Analytics workspace, a registered application, and an Event Hubs.
+The core components for each solution is firewall.
+The firewall can be an Azure Firewall, Front Door with Web Application Firewall (WAL), Application Gateway with a WAF, or a Network Virtual Appliance (NVA).
+The Firewall secures the cloud perimeter, saving logs on each transaction.
+Independent of the firewall layer, the log collection and delivery solution require a Log Analytics workspace, a registered application, and an Event Hubs.
 The Log Analytics workspace sends logs to the Event Hubs.
 The Cybersecurity and Infrastructure Security Agency (CISA) TALON connects to the Event Hubs to pull logs into their Cloud Log Aggregation Warehouse (CLAW).

 For more information on CLAW, TIC 3.0, and MTIPS, see: